RTSandberg/RTSandberg.github.io/_pages/about.md

 Personal
 ---
 I spend most of my time trying to be a scientist.
 When I'm not working, I'm spending time with my wife, Nicole, and my children Angel and Ty.
-Or maybe I'm using an hour or two (too many!) to decompress with a fantasy or science fiction book, show, or game.
+Or maybe I'm decompress withing a fantasy or science fiction book, show, or game.

-We like hiking, tree climbing, frisbee, parkour, gymnastics, eating, tennis, sleeping, and pickleball.
+Activities we enjoy together include hiking, tree climbing, frisbee, parkour, gymnastics, eating, tennis, sleeping, and pickleball.